TapPineapple/my-hugo-website/content/posts/pwnadventure.md

 In this post, I will be going over the basics of writing game cheats.
 We will be messing with the game [Pwn Adventure 3](https://www.pwnadventure.com/).
 This game was made to be a part of a CTF, so this game was made to be hacked.
 This makes it the perfect target to start learning this stuff!

-The project that is refrenced in this post is on my GitHub [here](https://github.com/TapPineapple/pwn-adventure-fun).
+The project that is referenced in this post is on my GitHub [here](https://github.com/TapPineapple/pwn-adventure-fun).

 We will go over the following:
 - Hooking